WHAT WE DO

 Real Time Crime Centers (RTCCs) typically deploy analysts to search for information relevant to an incoming call for service, and then push that information to responding officers.
 Working with a large urban police department, we are using a quasi-experimental design to assess whether RTCCs increase officer and civilian safety.

 911 Call Response Time

-Estimating the effect of 911 call response time on the risk of civilian injury is typically confounded by the fact that more emergent calls are typically characterized by both a higher risk of civilian injury and shorter response times.
+Estimating the effect of 911 call response time on the risk of civilian injury is typically confounded by the fact that more emergent calls are typically characterized by both higher risk and shorter response times.
 Working with a large urban police force, we are exploiting the random assignment of 911 call takers to calls as a means to estimate the causal effect of shorter response times on the risk of civilian injury.